 Also, try to water them early in the morning.
 This helps prevent the moisture from evaporating too quickly in the sun, thus enabling better absorption.

-Despite their reputation for their adaptability in the shade, Hostas still require light to grow and produce energy.
-Their foliage is brighter and thicker when exposed to sunlight, not to mention grows faster as well.
+Despite their reputation for their adaptability in the shade, hostas still require sunlight to grow and produce energy.
+Their foliage is brighter and thicker when exposed to sunlight, not to mention it grows faster as well.
 Direct morning sun is far preferable to harsh afternoon sunlight.

 You should use caution, though, since too much sunlight can result in sunburned leaves.
 This is especially true for blue-leaved varieties, which should only be given limited direct sunlight in the morning.
 It can also cause their colors to fade and become a dull shade of green.